pranesh0104/CIS-667-Project-Minesweeper-AI/README.md

 # Minesweeper-AI
 Alpha Sweeper - A Minesweeper AI
 # No Library Dependencies.
-# Only Used numpy,random and time libraries.
+# Only used numpy,random and time libraries.

 # Run the code in the terminal using the syntax "python AI_Minesweeper.py"